-Saint Catharine of Siena School strives to develop the whole child; therefore, dedicated and highly qualified teachers lead student’s in achieving academic excellence, implementing the curriculum of the Diocese of Allentown, and the guidelines from the Sisters, Servants of the Immaculate Heart of Mary.
+Saint Catharine of Siena School strives to develop the whole child; therefore, dedicated and highly qualified teachers lead student’s in achieving academic excellence, implementing the curriculum of the Diocese of Allentown.
 Through varied instructional techniques, teachers provide for the diverse needs of students of varying academic ability.
 The teachers get to know each child personally and work hard to give individual attention to each child.

 Teachers strive to meet the individual needs of struggling students through implementation of individualized educational plans and modified curriculum.
 An accelerated mathematics program challenges students who excel in mathematics in grades 5 to 8.
 Some students qualify for and participate in the Gifted/Enrichment program.
 Students in pre-kindergarten to grade eight are taught Spanish on a weekly basis.